I F P: Season 4

 The 2014 edition of IFP was announced on 28 May.
 The festival claimed to reach out to filmmakers from smaller towns and other countries through previous year's winning film screenings.
 The official trailer of 2014 edition was revealed on 4 June, which featured a military theme.
 The trailer was shot with extensive use of VFX and sent out the message 'Shoot before you get shot'.

 The jury for 2014 edition was announced in First week of August.
-The jury consisted of one of the Indian cinema's most prolific name Shyam Benegal and much acclaimed filmmakers Hansal Mehta, Omung Kumar and Umesh Shukla.
+The jury consisted of Indian cinema's Shyam Benegal and filmmakers Hansal Mehta, Omung Kumar and Umesh Shukla.

 More than 8500 filmmakers participated in the edition from 85 cities across the world, mostly India, Singapore, Nepal, Pakistan, Indonesia, Dubai, USA and UK.
 Almost 500 films were made in the challenge over the 50 hours beginning on 12 September 2014.

-Axis Bank and Mountain Dew had extended support to 2014 edition so that more and more filmmakers can avail the benefit of this activity.

 Season 5

 The 2015 edition of IFP took the wings off festival to make it truly international.
 More than 14000 filmmakers are said to participate in this edition from 18 countries.
 The fifth season was announced on 15 May 2015 and the trailer was released on 15 June.
 The 2015 trailer was shot using a technique called visual illusion and garnered huge popularity amongst participants.

 The festival lined up some very prominent faces of Bollywood who came forward as jury members.
 Two times National award winners Ketan Mehta and Onir along with film critic Raja Sen took up the mammoth task of judging 700+ films.
 The festival also saw its first female jury member Guneet Monga who was much appraised by the festival fans.

-The festival saw huge participation from south Indian states such as Telangana, AP, Karnataka and Tamil Nadu with huge filmmaking fans flocking to the event.
+The festival saw participation from south Indian states such as Telangana, AP, Karnataka and Tamil Nadu.
 Apart from India, participation was seen from USA, UK, Germany, Singapore, Dubai, Australia, Sri Lanka, Bhutan, Pakistan, Malaysia and other countries.
 The filmmaking hours started on 18 September and ended on 20 September.
-Considering the huge scale of festival, the award ceremony is expected to have more than 3000 people attend the gathering.